بررسی تبعیت از درمان در ارتباط با ﺧﻮدﮐﺎرآﻣﺪی ادراکشده و درﻣﺎﻧﺪﮔﯽ ادراکشده در بیماران مبتلا به دیابت نوع دو

 چکیده [English]

-Introduction: Type 2 diabetes is an incurable disease and treatment adherence plays a fundamental role in maintaining the health of these patients.
-Therefore, the aim of the present study was to study treatment adherence in relation to perceived self-efficacy and perceived recovery in patients with type 2 diabetes.
+Introduction: Type 2 diabetes is a chronic, incurable disease, and adherence to treatment plays a crucial role in maintaining the health of affected patients.
+Therefore, the aim of the present study was to examine treatment adherence in relation to perceived self-efficacy and perceived recovery among patients with type 2 diabetes.

-Method: The present study was applied and descriptive-correlational.
-The statistical population included all type 2 diabetic patients referring to medical centers in District 4 of Tehran in2022-2023.
-The study sample included 270 patients with type 2 diabetes who met the conditions for inclusion in the study.
+Method: The present study was applied and descriptive-correlational in design.
+The statistical population included all type 2 diabetic patients attending medical centers in District 4 of Tehran during 2022–2023.
+The study sample consisted of 270 patients with type 2 diabetes who met the inclusion criteria.
 These individuals were selected using a convenience sampling method.
-To assess the participants, questionnaires of illness perception (Broadbent et al. 2006); treatment adherence (Modanloo, 2013), and Cohen's perceived stress (1983) were used.
-After collecting the information, data analysis was performed using the Pearson method and regression with SPSSV22 software.
+To assess the participants, the following questionnaires were used: Illness Perception Questionnaire (Broadbent et al., 2006), Treatment Adherence Questionnaire (Modanloo, 2013), and Cohen's Perceived Stress Scale (1983).
+After data collection, analysis was conducted using Pearson correlation and regression methods with SPSS version 22 software.

 Results: There is a significant negative correlation between treatment adherence and the perceived self-efficacy component (r = -0.59), the perceived helplessness component (r = -0.66), and the total perceived stress score (r = -0.67).
-The perceived self-efficacy component explained 35%, the perceived helplessness component explained 44%, and the total perceived stress score explained 45% of treatment adherence in a statistically significant manner.
+The perceived self-efficacy component accounted for 35%, the perceived helplessness component accounted for 44%, and the total perceived stress score accounted for 45% of the variance in treatment adherence, all in a statistically significant manner.

-Discussion and Conclusion: It can be concluded that perceived self-efficacy and perceived helplessness are related to treatment adherence in diabetic patients.
-Therefore, it is necessary to consider patients' perceptions of their illness and the level of perceived stress when developing treatment plans.
+Discussion and Conclusion: It can be concluded that perceived self-efficacy and perceived helplessness are significantly related to treatment adherence in diabetic patients.
+Therefore, it is essential to consider patients' perceptions of their illness and their levels of perceived stress when developing treatment plans.

 کلیدواژهها [English]